AnnikaV9/carrotsh/README.md

 ## Contributing
 Feel like something can be improved?
 Found a bug?
 Open an issue!

 Want to contribute directly?
-Just make a pull request!
+Feel free to make a pull request!